splunk/public-o11y-docs/incident-intelligence/intro-to-incident-intelligence.rst

 How to provide feedback
 ===========================
 Feedback about your experience with Incident Intelligence is valuable.
-Use the following forms to share feedback or ask questions about Incident Intelligence :
+Use the following forms to share feedback or ask questions about Incident Intelligence:

 - To share feedback about Incident Intelligence, see :new-page:`Incident Intelligence Ideas in Splunk Ideas <https://quickdraw.splunk.com/redirect/?product=Observability&location=beta.ideas&version=beta>`.
 - To ask questions about Incident Intelligence, see :new-page:`Ask Questions about Incident Intelligence in the Splunk Community <https://quickdraw.splunk.com/redirect/?product=Observability&location=beta.questions&version=beta>`.